-American Red Cross — I’m a trained shelter volunteer, Emergency Response Vehicle driver, and Public Information Officer.
-In the aftermath of the SR530 (“Oso”) landslide, I worked first as a shelter volunteer, then supported the Snohomish County Joint Information Center as a Public Information Officer.
+American Red Cross — I’ve trained as a shelter volunteer, Emergency Response Vehicle driver, and Public Information Officer.
+In the aftermath of the SR530 (“Oso”) landslide, I worked first as a shelter volunteer, then supported the Snohomish County Joint Information Center for three weeks as a Public Information Officer (PIO).

 Ferndale Auxiliary Communications Service — I co-founded the Ferndale Auxiliary Communications Service (ACS), a group of amateur radio operators who provide communications support to the Ferndale Emergency Operations Center and the Ferndale Police Department Communications Van.
-We also provide County-level support to the Whatcom Unified Emergency Coordination Center and on-site communications support for local events like the Ragnar Relay.
+The ACS provides County-level support to the Whatcom Unified Emergency Coordination Center and on-site communications support for local events like the Ragnar Relay.

 Ferndale Emergency Resource Network — I’m a founding member of the Ferndale Emergency Resource Network (FERN), a consortium of emergency response volunteers who meet monthly to ensure Ferndale is prepared for any emergency or natural disaster.
 FERN groups include the Ferndale ACS, Ferndale Community Emergency Response Team (CERT), Ferndale School District, Northwest Washington American Red Cross, the Whatcom County Volunteer Mobilization Center, and the Whatcom Unified Emergency Coordination Center.

-Ferndale Library Lego Mindstorms™ Robotics Club — My spouse, a former astronaut, and I are committed to helping Ferndale students prepare for 21st century careers.
-In Nov.
-2015, with funds from the Friends of the Ferndale Library and the Ferndale Kiwanis, we started a Robotics Club at the Ferndale Public Library to get more children interested in computer programming and robotics.
-In addition to monthly meetings during the school year, we offer three-day robotics camps during winter and spring breaks.
+Ferndale Library Lego Mindstorms™ Robotics — My spouse, a former astronaut, and I are committed to helping Ferndale students prepare for 21st century careers.
+With funds from the Friends of the Ferndale Library and the Ferndale Kiwanis, we started a Robotics Club at the Ferndale Public Library to get more children interested in computer programming and robotics.
+A Mindstorms kit is available to any library patron who has completed one of our Mindstorms workshops or any Ferndale student who’s completed a related STEM class.

 Friends of the Ferndale Library — I worked extensively with the Friends to garner support and raise funds to build the new Ferndale Public Library.
 I’m now focused on bringing more Science, Technology, Engineering, and Math (STEM) activities to the library.

-Ferndale School District — I have served on the Graduation Advisory Committee, working to improve the district’s graduation rate, and the Ferndale Community Coalition, working to eliminate violence in schools.
-During the school year, my spouse and I volunteer once a week with the Vista Middle School Girls Robotics Club, helping the girls learn how to program and manipulate small robots.
+Ferndale School District — I served on the Graduation Advisory Committee, working to improve the district’s graduation rate, and the Ferndale Community Coalition, working to eliminate violence in schools.
+During the school year, my spouse and I volunteer once a week with the Vista Middle School Engineering Club, helping students learn more about engineering through hands-on activities.
 In 2016, in honor of my commitment to the Ferndale School District, I received the Washington Association of School Administrators Community Leadership Award.
+In 2018-19, I assisted the Support Ferndale Schools Committee Bond campaign by designing and maintaining their website (www.supportferndaleschools.com).

-Whatcom Unified Emergency Coordination Center — I am a volunteer Public Information Officer and my job is to provide accurate, timely information to the public and media during an emergency or natural disaster.
-I also created the Whatcom Public Information Officer Support Team, which brings together communications professionals from more than a dozen organizations in Whatcom County to both support one another and train together.
+Whatcom Unified Emergency Coordination Center — I am a volunteer Public Information Officer.
+My job is to provide accurate, timely information to the public and media during an emergency or natural disaster.
+I also created the Whatcom Public Information Officer Support Team, which brings together communications professionals from more than a dozen organizations in Whatcom County to support one another in day-to-day operations and train together for emergencies/disasters.